aquafir/ACx/README.md

 # ACx

-Previously posted under [SillAC](https://github.com/sillAC/SillAC-Tools) before I misplaced those credentials and took a long break.
+Previously posted under [SillAC](https://github.com/sillAC/SillAC-Tools) before taking a long break.
 The plugin has since been reworked using [trevis' hot-reload template](https://gitlab.com/trevis/HotDecalPluginTemplate), with a few improvements and a few things added.

 To use, add `ACx.dll` to Decal.
 It will show up under `Network Filters`